nariai/tigar2/README.md

 <pre>
 bwa mem -t 8 -P -L 10000 -a refMrna.fa sample_1.fastq sample_2.fastq > sample.sam
 </pre>

+You can run TIGAR2 exactly the same as described above.

 This site is maintained by: